Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Ground-state SW EIT cooling

-Our experimentally observed $\bar n$ values are significantly above the ${\sim}10^{-4}$ level theoretically possible with SW EIT cooling \cite{xing2025trapped}.
-Key experimental limitations arise from (1) motional heating rates; (2) positional fluctuations and/or imperfect SW optical extinction that result in residual intensity at the SW node; and (3) $\sigmap$ beam impurity (0.6\% in our current system) arising from quantization axis oscillations due to trap RF-induced magnetic fields \cite{malinowski2021unitary, joshi2024characterization}, with the latter the strongest contributor.
-As detailed in Methods, these known nonidealities account for the observed cooling limits.
-Implementation of electrode structures that minimize oscillations in $B$-field orientation due to trap RF currents would enable SW EIT to reach $\bar n<0.01$ for the radial modes, with further improvements expected with reduced electric field noise.
 Nevertheless, in the presence of all present experimental nonidealities, our experiments demonstrate simultaneous enhancements in cooling limit, rate, and mode frequency bandwidth due to carrier nulling.
 The performance realized further compares favorably across metrics to polarization gradient cooling recently realized in integrated platforms \cite{clements2024sub}, indicating the promise of SW EIT schemes for fast, broadband laser cooling in integrated settings.